 Your keyword should be the first thing your audience sees so that they know your listing is relevant to their search query.
-This procedure will also assist search engines in recognising the context of your page.
+This procedure will also assist search engines in recognizing the context of your page.
 Search engines will know that your site is relevant to the search results if you place your keyword at the beginning of the tag.

-Make your title tag pertinent.
+Make your title tag pertinent

 Your title tag serves as a sneak peek at your article.
 It should be relevant to the information on your page.